some0necoding/pwman/README.md

 ### Needed Libs

-The only third party library needed to make Passman run is [libsodium](https://doc.libsodium.org/installation), which provides functions for file cryptography, user authentication and secure memory allocation.
+The only third party library needed to make Pwman run is [libsodium](https://doc.libsodium.org/installation), which provides functions for file cryptography, user authentication and secure memory allocation.

 ### Installation using make

 ```
 task:                           command:
-install passman                 make install
+install pwman                   make install
-run passman                     passman
+run pwman                       pwman
-uninstall passman               make clean
+uninstall pwman                 make clean
 ```

 ## Lincense

-This project is licensed under the terms of the [**GPL**](https://github.com/some0necoding/passman/blob/main/LICENSE.md) license.
+This project is licensed under the terms of the [**GPL**](https://github.com/some0necoding/pwman/blob/main/LICENSE.md) license.